AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/azure-blob.md

 ## Next steps {#activate-segments}

 By following this tutorial, you have established a connection to your [!DNL Blob] account.
-You can now continue on to the next tutorial and [Activate audience data to batch profile-based destinations](../../ui/activate-batch-profile-destinations.md).
+You can now continue on to the next tutorial and [Activate audience data to batch profile export destinations](../../ui/activate-batch-profile-destinations.md).